University of Melbourne

 Number of Students

-Approximately 42,000 students at the University of Melbourne, of whom 800 are international students coming from over 50 countries.
-About 70 Americans attend every year.
+Over 50,000 students at the University of Melbourne, of whom 40% are international students of over 140 nationalities.

 Residential Colleges, college-operated hall residents, apartments, or international house.
 Housing is guaranteed for all study abroad and exchange students.
 Students are responsible for payment of their room and board fees.
 Students should choose wisely as some options cost more than Haverford room and board fees.
 Haverford students may not opt for housing not arranged by the program.